-To our knowledge there are no sustainability guidelines for medical school events.
+There are no sustainability requirements or guidelines for events hosted at the medical school.

 10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

 - Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.